top of page

 The first violin plays the melody - that's the thing you hum that makes you instantly recognize a song.
 For pop songs, that's the lyrics.
 The cello sets the foundation with rhythm and bass with a low, warm sound.
 For pop songs, that's often a catchy hook or the "groove".
 In between those two voices (high and low, respectively), we have two instruments: the second violin and viola.
 This is where the magic happens.
 These two parts add harmony, texture, and give you that lush string orchestra sound.
 The viola is the one that looks like a large violin, but it can hit low notes lie the cello.
 It adds a rich, deep sound that fills in the middle for a totally balanced sound.

-Most music (be it classical or pop), involves 8-80 instruments to perform/record, but it can usually be reduced down to those 4 recognizable parts (melody, harmony, rhythm, and bass).
+Most music, involves 8-80 instruments to perform/record, but it can usually be reduced down to those 4 recognizable parts (melody, harmony, rhythm, and bass).
 Since the string quartet has the ability to play these 4 parts that our ears and brains love so much, it's the natural choice to cover pop songs and classical music alike.

 When the quartet plays, the 4 performers create a really beautiful sound that's warm and emotional.